DAIEXPERT/RepIntelAI/docs/docs/gpt-researcher/gptr/automated-tests.md

 ## Automated Testing with Github Actions

-This repository contains the code for the automated testing of the GPT-Researcher Repo using Github Actions.
+This repository contains the code for the automated testing of the RepIntel_AI Repo using Github Actions.

 The tests are triggered in a docker container which runs the tests via the `pytest` module.